 Content Only is the default mode when opening the console.
 It will show all of your projects.

-The timeline view allow you to select an individual project and view activity on it.
+The timeline view let you select an individual project and view activity on it.
 Use the rail selector or the hotkey

 alt+1 to change to this view.